debsin/dropClust/README.md

 ## Executing the script (Linux):

-1. Download pbmc 68K dataset from:
+1. Download PBMC 68K dataset from:
 http://s3-us-west-2.amazonaws.com/10x.files/samples/cell/pbmc68k_rds/pbmc68k_data.rds
 and put the pbmc68k_data.rds file in the "data" directory.
 The annotation file has already been placed there.